Beyond Territorial Asylum: Making Protection Work in a Bordered World

 An Advisory Group, comprised of leading protection advocates, policymakers, migration researchers and academics, and civil society from regions around the world, will be engaged in the initiative's work.
 (For a list of Advisory Group members, click here.)

-Research published under the auspices of the Beyond Territorial Asylum: Making Protection Work in a Bordered World initiative will be collected here.
+Research published under the auspices of the Beyond Territorial Asylum: Making Protection Work in a Bordered World initiative is collected here.

-Read a joint Bosch Stiftung-MPI commentary, The Refugee Convention at 70: What Does the Future Hold in an Increasingly Bordered World?, to learn more about how the 1951 Refugee Convention can be reinvigorated, and new approaches simultaneously developed, to make humanitarian protection work in the 21st century.
+How can the 1951 Refugee Convention be reinvigorated, and new approaches simultaneously developed, to make humanitarian protection work in the 21st century?
+This joint Bosch Stiftung-MPI commentary explains.